ks905383/xagg/README.md

 - CSV for STATA, R
 - Shapefile for QGIS, further spatial processing

 Best of all, `xagg` is flexible.
 Multiple variables in your dataset? `xagg` will aggregate them all, as long as they have at least `lat/lon` dimensions.
-Fields in your shapefile that you'd like to keep? `xagg` keeps all fields (for example FIPS codes from county datasets) all the way through the final export.
+Fields in your shapefile that you'd like to keep? `xagg` keeps all attributes/fields (for example FIPS codes from county datasets) all the way through the final export.
 Weird dimension names? `xagg` is trained to recognize all versions of "lat", "Latitude", "Y", "nav_lat", "Latitude_1"... etc. that the author has run into over the years of working with climate data; and this list is easily expandable as a keyword argument if needed.

+## How to support `xagg`
+The easiest way to support `xagg` is to star the repository and spread the word!

+Please also consider citing `xagg` if you use it in your research.
+The preferred citation can be found at the "Cite this repository" button in the About section on the top right of this page.

+`xagg`, like much of open-source software, is a volunteer-run effort.
+It means a lot to the developers if you reach out and tell us that you're using our software, how it's helped you, and how it can be improved - it makes the long hours fixing bugs feel that much more worth it.
+(If you're feeling particularly generous, the lead developer would not say no to additional thanks through [contributions to his tea fund through Ko-Fi](ko-fi.com/ks905383) ;) )

+## Getting Help and Contributing
+If you have any questions about how to use `xagg`, please ask them in the [GitHub Discussions](https://github.com/ks905383/xagg/discussions) forum!

+If you spot a bug (`xagg` not working as advertised), please [open an issue](https://github.com/ks905383/xagg/issues) if it hasn't yet been raised (or comment on an existing one if you see it listed already).
+To make sure the issue gets solved as quickly as possible:
+- Include a [minimally reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) that triggers the bug
+- Include a copy of your environment (for example, the output of `conda list`) in which the bug occurred

+If you'd like to go the extra mile and help us fix the bug, feel free to [contribute a pull request](https://github.com/ks905383/xagg/pulls)!
+We ask that any PR:
+- Follows a standard development workflow, like [this](https://docs.xarray.dev/en/stable/contributing.html#development-workflow) one.
+- If fixing a bug, [includes unit tests](https://stackoverflow.com/questions/3258733/new-to-unit-testing-how-to-write-great-tests) that fail when confronted with the original bug.
+GitHub Actions are set up to automatically run all tests in `xagg/tests/` upon a push.

+If there's a feature that you'd like `xagg` to have, please start a Discussion in the [GitHub Discussions](https://github.com/ks905383/xagg/discussions) forum, or implement it yourself in a pull request.

+For more information on contributing in general, the [contribution guidelines](https://docs.xarray.dev/en/stable/contributing.html) to the `xarray` package are a great starting point (not everything will be directly relevant to `xagg`, but much of this guide is generally relevant!).

 ## Use Cases